 Roberto De Zerbi – Olympique Marseille – Tactical Analysis

-When they beat the press, the attackers will immediately make runs in behind, looking to exploit the space behind the opposition’s backline.
+When Marseille beat the press, the attackers will immediately make runs in behind, looking to quickly exploit the holes in the opposition’s backline.

 Roberto De Zerbi – Olympique Marseille – Tactical Analysis